Serving Utah families and children with both vision and hearing loss.

 Because of the complex needs of a child with Deaf-Blindness, the following services may be provided:

-- Direct service from Deaf-Blind teacher-specialists
+- Direct service from a Teacher of the Deaf-Blind

 - Consultative support for the child’s education team, which may include classroom teachers, early intervention providers, administrators, support staff, and related-service personnel